CESARBR/knot-cloud/README.md

     **If you are running KNoT Cloud on AWS EC2 that is using [roles to grant permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html), it is not necessary to set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 The role attached to the EC2 instance must include a policy that allows `ses:SendEmail` actions at least on the domain used to send the reset e-mail (see `RESET_SENDER_ADDRESS` below).**
     For more information on AWS SES policies, refer to their [documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/control-user-access.html).

+#### Configure reset address

 Set `RESET_SENDER_ADDRESS` with the e-mail address that will send the reset password e-mails.
 If this stack is being deployed on an accessible domain, replaced `RESET_URI` with **http://&lt;your-domain&gt;/reset**.
 This is the reset password address that is going to be sent by e-mail.

+This is a **required** option, but you could fill using a bogus e-mail address if it will not be used or you have set the mail service to `NONE`.

 ### Deploy